Kevin Zabo: Indian Hills Community College

 He committed to Kent State, and helped lead the team to the 2017 NCAA Tournament as a junior.
 He posted 5.6 points per game on the season.
 On January 12, 2018, Zabo scored a career-high 24 points and hit four three-pointers in a 70–69 win over Ohio.
 The following game, Zabo scored 23 points in a 73–71 win over Western Michigan.
 As a senior at Kent State, Zabo averaged 13 points, 3.2 rebounds, 2.4 assists per game and shot 42.1% from the field.

 Professional career

 After completing his collegiate eligibility, Zabo participated in the inaugural Dos Equis 3X3U National Championship.

 St. John's Edge (2018)

 On August 2, 2018, Zabo signed a one-year deal with the St. John's Edge of the NBL Canada.

 Albacete Basket (2018–2019)

 On January 14, 2019, Zabo signed for the remainder of the season with the Albacete Basket of the LEB Plata.

 CB Ciudad de Ponferrada (2019–present)

 On August 12, 2019, Zabo signed a one-year deal with the CB Ciudad de Ponferrada of the LEB Plata.

+Coaching career

+In 2024, Zabo was hired as an assistant coach at Canisius University.
+He had spent the previous few seasons since the conclusion of his playing career as an assistant for multiple other collegiate programs.